MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxrequest/ns-acxrequest-acx_property_item.md

 ### -field ControlCb

-The minimum count in bytes (size) of the additional control property parameters.
+The minimum count in bytes (size) of the additional Control buffer.
 Set to zero if no minimum value.

 ### -field ValueCb

-The minimum count in bytes (size) of the value buffer.
+The minimum count in bytes (size) of the Value buffer.
 Set to zero if there is no minimum value.

 ### -field ValueType